 To make things worse, our laws treat leaving the scene of a fatal crash the same as leaving the scene of a property damage only crash.
 There is no recognition or added sanction for abandoning an injured person and potentially denying them life-saving intervention.

 Action Vision Zero is campaigning with RoadPeace West Midlands to close these loopholes.
-Many of the RoadPeace West Midlands local group have been bereaved in crashes where the driver left the scene.
-We want legislation that recognises the cruelty and callousness of a driver leaving a serious or fatally injured person.
+Amy from Action Vision Zero had previously campaigned for hit and run reform when she worked at RoadPeace.
+Lucy coordinated the RoadPeace West Midlands local group.
+Many in the group, including Lucy’s family, have been bereaved in crashes where the driver left the scene.
+Together we are campaigning for legislation that recognises the cruelty and callousness of a driver leaving a serious or fatally injured person.

 So what are we doing?